St. John's (NY) vs. Stony Brook College Basketball Predictions & Picks - November 7

 St. John's (NY) Performance Insights

-- The Red Storm were the fifth-best squad in college basketball in rebounds per game (37.2) and ranked 275th in rebounds conceded (32.5) last year.
+- The Red Storm were the fifth-best team in college basketball in rebounds per game (37.2) and ranked 275th in rebounds conceded (32.5) last season.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.